Using your home equity to buy a vacation home or revenue property

 Consolidating debt into your mortgage is worth considering if you’re paying off high-interest loans on credit cards, for example.
 This could potentially improve your financial position, allowing you to take on a second property.

 When refinancing your home, it’s important to consider avoiding pre-payment penalties by using a ‘blend and extend’ approach — if your financial institution allows that option.
 ‘Blend and extend’ means merging your existing mortgage rate with the new current mortgage rate for a brand-new blended rate.

 The length of the mortgage could also come into play in these situations.
 For example, if you have 12 years left on your existing mortgage, you could extend it back to a 25-year mortgage, along with a 25-year mortgage on the second property.

 By exploring all your options and finding the right mortgage solutions, you can lessen the restrictions on cash flow and put yourself in a more comfortable financial position.
 This might be the perfect time to leverage your home equity to make your dreams a reality.

-And after you’ve signed all the paperwork on your new vacation home or revenue property, you’ll be ready for some well-deserved rest.
+And after you’ve signed all the paperwork on your new vacation home or rental property, you’ll be ready for some well-deserved rest.
 Go ahead and put your feet up — on the dock, by the fireplace or under the sun — and maybe even watch as your new revenue stream starts coming in.